Thozhar Venkatesan: Production

 Director Mahashivan cast Harishankar in the lead role, with the actor and his wife also producing the film.
-Telugu actress Monica Chinnakotla signed the film, and worked on the project alongside films such as Jiivi (2019), Timeilla and Thottu Vidum.
+Actress Monica Chinnakotla signed the film, and worked on the project alongside films such as Jiivi (2019), Timeilla and Thottu Vidum.

 The film was presented by Mahashivan's mentor, director Suseenthiran, who had earlier studied at the Film Institute with him.

 Soundtrack

 The film's soundtrack was composed by Sagishna Xavier and lyrics were written by Mahashivan.
 The soundtrack was released under the label Saregama.